 Board members are appointed in their professional and personal capacities and have diverse backgrounds including in tax agent services, the bookkeeping industry, financial services, law and academia.

-The Secretary CEO is the head of the TPB team and manages the day to day operations of the organisation, its people and resources.
-The Secretary CEO implements the strategy approved by the Board.
+The CEO Secretary is the head of the TPB team and manages the day to day operations of the organisation, its people and resources.
+The CEO Secretary implements the strategy approved by the Board.
 They are accountable to the Chair of the TPB.

 Responsible for providing enabling functions, including corporate planning, governance, risk management, secretariat services, people management, communications, and finance management.